-- Under the current revenue recognition standard, the sale of CA-NA and CA-ROW airborne connectivity equipment does not meet all of the requirements for being recognized as a separate unit of accounting, resulting in the deferral of equipment revenue (and the related equipment cost) over the life of the contract.
-Under ASU 2014-09, we have concluded that the sale of airborne connectivity equipment for Airline Directed arrangements will represent a separate performance obligation as it is both capable of being distinct and distinct within the context of the arrangement.
-As such, the recognition of all airborne equipment revenue and related costs will be accelerated and recognized upon installation. - Our contracts with customers generate service revenue that varies based on usage of our service.
-Under the current revenue recognition standard, these revenues are recognized as services are provided.
-Under ASU 2014-09, our preliminary conclusion is that we will be required to use a variable consideration model which requires us to estimate (and constrain) variable service revenue, and allocate total contract consideration among all performance obligations.
-Additionally, estimates used in the recognition of revenue under the new standard will be updated as new facts and circumstances warrant, which may cause differences in the trend of revenue recognition as compared to that reported under the current standard. - We have assessed the treatment of costs to obtain or fulfill a contract with a customer, including costs to obtain Supplemental Type Certificates ("STCs") issued by the FAA that are required to install our equipment on aircraft.
-Such costs are expensed as incurred under the current standard.
-Under ASU 2014-09, we have concluded that under our Airline Directed model these costs require capitalization and subsequent amortization over the anticipated service period.
-Conversely, STC costs incurred in connection with our airline partners operating under our Turnkey model are not subject to the same guidance and will continue to be expensed as incurred under ASU 2014-09. - Penalties are recorded under the current standard when incurred.
-Under ASU 2014-09, anticipated penalties will be accounted for as a reduction of revenue when or at the time the related performance obligation is satisfied.
+- Under the current standard, the sale of CA-NA and CA-ROW airborne connectivity equipment does not meet all of the requirements for being recognized as a separate unit of accounting, resulting in the deferral of the related revenue (and cost) over the life of the contract.
+Under the new standard, we believe airborne connectivity equipment represents a standalone performance obligation as it is both distinct and distinct within the context of the arrangement.
+As such, the recognition of all airborne equipment revenue will be accelerated and recognized upon installation. - Certain of our CA-NA, CA-ROW and BA contracts provide service revenue that varies based on usage by passengers and our airline customers.
+The adoption of this guidance will require consideration of whether service revenue under such contracts is considered an optional purchase of goods or services or variable consideration. - We are continuing to assess the treatment of costs to obtain or fulfill a contract with a customer, including costs to obtain Supplemental Type Certificates issued by the FAA that are required to install our equipment on aircraft ("STCs"), which may require capitalization and amortization over the anticipated service period. - Recognition of up-front activation fees may be accelerated as the incurrence of such fees does not contain a future material right or otherwise significantly influence whether a customer would renew its service contract. - Penalties will be accounted for as a reduction of revenue that will be recognized at the time the related performance obligation is satisfied.